aqingo3o/line-modeling_Circinus/README.md

 ├── LICENSE                   # ok I know I write a piece of shit.
 └── README.md                 # YOU ARE HERE ;)
 ```

-## Environment (2025.12.27)
-**feifei:** macOS Sequoia 15.6.1, M3 chip (arm-64)
-..

-**Lab computer:** Ubuntu20.04
-Model fitting requires computational powerrrr, so I perform those tasks on desktop.
-(But I think writing .inp files on feifei is much faster?)
-Thought I may not use `pyradex` for modeling, I still need to mention that I could only make `pyradex` works on Linux now. :(